-Nonfiction includes categories, such as a Biography, Reference Books, Self-help books, etc. In the fiction category, your book could be classified as Action and Adventure, Classic, Comic and Graphic Novel, Crime, Mystery, Fantasy, etc.
+Nonfiction includes categories, such as a Biography, Reference Books, Self-help books, etc. In the fiction category, your book could be classified as Action and Adventure, Classic, Comical, Crime, Mystery, Fantasy, etc.

-Once you have decided on the type of book you want to write, look at some best sellers for the sections they have used, such as the introduction, opening, and how the book is formatted.
+Once you have decided on the type of book you want to write, look at some best sellers in your category.
+Pay attention to sections in the books, such as the introduction, opening, and how the book is formatted and the closing.

 Passion Leads To Great Writing